Our Story

 Seung Lee

-Seung Lee is currently a Professor of Fine Art at Long Island University Post.
-He received a BFA from Maryland Institute College of Art and an MFA from Pratt Institute.
+Seung Lee is an artist and a Professor of Fine Art at Long Island University Post.
+He earned a BFA from the Maryland Institute College of Art and an MFA from Pratt Institute.

 -